More Data, More Insights.

 Facilities & Infrastructure

-Virscio maintains state-of-the-art research facilities at two locations to meet client needs.
+Virscio maintains state-of-the-art research facilities at two locations to meet scientific needs.

 New Haven, CT

-Virscio’s US headquarters is the location of histopathology operations, sample banking, logistics, finance, IT, and administrative functions supporting in vivo, histopathology, and molecular divisions.
+Virscio’s US headquarters is the location of histopathology research core, sample banking, logistics, finance, IT, and administrative functions supporting in vivo, histopathology, and molecular divisions.

 St. Kitts, West Indies

-Virscio’s nonhuman primate vivarium, in-life study operations, and molecular analyses are based in St. Kitts, West Indies, a highly accessible and hospitable primate source country, home to an abundance of introduced African green monkeys.
+Virscio’s nonhuman primate vivarium and molecular research core are based in St. Kitts, West Indies, a highly accessible and hospitable primate source country, home to an abundance of introduced African green monkeys.

 Research Operations